Sheriff: Rural Dixon resident shoots 3 deputies after barricading himself in home at Lost Lake

 Cheri Kemp, a longtime resident of Lost Lake, was gardening Wednesday afternoon when she heard an “explosion,” she said in an interview with Shaw Local.

-Kemp’s garden was about 400 yards away from 402 Wild Rice Lane.
+Kemp’s garden was about 400 yards away from the home on Wild Rice Lane.
 Hearing what sounded like shooting, Kemp described seeing officers in SWAT gear surrounding the residence.

 It’s a very peaceful community, she said, but “you have no clue what’s going on inside someone’s home.”